 The Far Eastern Fells

 Westmorland Gazette dust jacket positive from the 1980s

-After many years, the guides would see their first price increase.
-In 1965, the Gazette price-clipped their remaining stock of dust jackets and reprinted the new 15/- price in a different position on the jacket.
+After an extended period, the guides experienced their initial price adjustment.
+In 1965, the Gazette adopted a price increase strategy by price-clipping the existing stock of dust jackets and subsequently reprinting the new price of 15/- in an altered position on the jacket.

+The Far Eastern Fells